uthoffcyra/Put-U-On/docs/ABTEST.md

 - Simplified Layout (Variant): A new layout that consolidates the most important settings into a single scrollable screen with categorized cards for each section (e.g., Account, Spotify, Notifications).
 ### Variations:
 Some variations could be in the order of these tasks, or a search feature that could go between them.
 Letting users easily navigate settings reduces frustration and can increases user happiness.

+## Emily's Proposal

+### A/B Test Name:
+Spotify Log In Button Color Change
+### User Story Number:
+US1 - User Account Creation
+### Hypothesis:
+Changing the Spotify login button color from green to orange will increase the login conversion rate by making the button stand out more and drawing users' attention.
+If the orange button outperforms the green button in conversion rate, it suggests that the color change positively impacts user engagement.
+### Experiment:
+The experiment will involve two groups: a control group (A) that sees the existing green Spotify login button and a variant group (B) that sees an orange version of the button.
+Users will be randomly assigned to either group to ensure unbiased results.
+The test will run for a set duration, such as two to four weeks, to collect a statistically significant amount of data.
+The primary success metric will be the login conversion rate, measured as the percentage of users who click the button and successfully log in, while a secondary metric will be the click-through rate (CTR) on the login button.
+Data collection will involve tracking the number of users exposed to each button color, along with the corresponding clicks and successful logins.
+The results will be analyzed using statistical significance testing, such as a chi-square test or t-test, to determine whether the orange button leads to a meaningful increase in logins compared to the green button.
+If the orange button significantly improves the conversion rate, it may be considered for permanent implementation; otherwise, the green button will be retained.
+### Variations:
+The experiment will have two variations: the control version, where users see the existing green Spotify login button, and the test version, where users see an orange login button.